poiru/resume/README.md

 ### Requirements

-* lualatex
+* lualatex with fontawesome package
+* Myriad Pro fonts

 ### Building

-Simply use `make`.
+Use `make`.

-To change details, make a copy of `resume-details-defaults.sty` as `resume-details.sty` and change the values.
+To change details, make a copy of `defaults-resume-details.sty` as `resume-details.sty` and update the information.